materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

 The core setup provides various compose file templates for the reverse Proxy.
 Choose the one that best matches your needs:
 * I. Simple reverse proxy&mdash;no SSL (test environments)
 * II.
-Reverse proxy with automtically generated Let's Encrypt certificates (Recommended)
+Reverse proxy with automatically generated Let's Encrypt certificates (Recommended)
 * III.
 Reverse proxy with independently retrieved certificates

 ### I. Simple reverse proxy &mdash; no SSL
-This reverse proxy provides a quick entrypoint for local test setups.
+This reverse proxy provides a quick entry point for local test setups.

 You can start out by copying the compose example into your main working directory.